-The Writing Center is now accepting applications for tutoring positions beginning in fall 2024.
-The deadline for applications is March 8, 5:00pm EST.
+The Writing Center is now accepting applications for undergraduate tutoring positions beginning in fall 2025.
+The deadline for applications is Friday, March 14, 5:00pm EST.

-Our undergraduate staff are committed to writing across the disciplines, and to thinking about the ways writing works in and out of the classroom here at UConn.
+Our undergraduate staff are committed to writing across the disciplines and to thinking about the ways writing works in and out of the classroom here at UConn.
 One-on-one tutorials constitute the most visible work of our Writing Tutors.
 Our staff are also involved in projects that stretch beyond the Writing Center, and often even beyond the Storrs campus.
-For instance, some tutors travel to Connecticut high schools to facilitate workshops on improving their writing centers, as well as host schools in the Storrs center.
-Our annual Secondary School Writing Conference last fall was attended by high schoolers and teachers around the state to discuss writing center social justice, accessibility, sustainability, and more.
-In short, we’re looking for good writers, good thinkers, and students who are willing to create and lead writing-based initiatives across (and beyond) campus.
-Starting pay is $16/hour.
+For instance, some tutors travel to Connecticut high schools to facilitate workshops on improving their writing centers, as well as host schools in the Storrs Writing Center.
+In short, we’re looking for good writers, good thinkers, and good collaborators who are willing to create and lead writing-based initiatives across (and beyond) campus.
+Starting pay is $17/hour.
 Feel free to stop by the Center (Library, 2nd Floor) with any questions!

 Who Should Apply?

 Our current staff includes writers from political science, engineering, biology, nursing, international relations, economics, English, art history, journalism, and other majors.
-Take a quick look at our tutor profiles; many of our Writing Tutors have double majors and a diverse set of interests and experiences.
-Additionally, we actively seek applicants who represent traditionally underrepresented groups.
+Take a quick look at our tutor profiles; many of our tutors have double majors and a diverse set of interests and experiences.
+We strive to maintain a staff that reflects the entire UConn community, and therefore also actively seek applicants who represent traditionally underrepresented groups.
 Students from diverse ethnic and racial backgrounds and/or who are multilingual are highly encouraged to apply.
-We’re looking for strong writers who are passionate about writing, of course, but also curious about the ways writing is part of teaching and part of student life, within and beyond the university.
-You don’t need to think you’re a perfect writer—just a reflective one.
+We are also particularly interested this year in applicants from STEM fields—but still, anyone is encouraged to apply!
+Above all, we’re looking for reflective, intellectually curious writers and collaborators who are passionate about the ways writing is part of teaching and part of student life, within and beyond the university.
+You don’t need to think you’re a perfect writer—just a thoughtful one.
 Do you think carefully about how to communicate complex information in a way that people can understand?
 Do you like helping other people do it too?
 Then this job is for you.

-Tutors typically work 8-10 regular hours per week (including some evenings and weekends), but the job involves more than those regular shifts.
+Tutors typically work 6-8 regular hours per week (including some evenings and weekends), but the job involves more than those regular shifts.
 Our full staff attends a mandatory two-day orientation before classes start in the fall semester.
 First-year staff members are expected to take a one-credit practicum during the first fall semester of their appointment (practicum meetings will run approximately one hour per week).
-In addition, all our Writing Tutors attend monthly staff meetings, and occasional skill-building workshops.
+In addition, all our tutors attend monthly staff meetings and occasional skill-building workshops.
 Some tutors opt to get involved in our research and outreach initiatives as well.

 Instructions for Applicants